 I hate to make the comparison but I couldn’t help it.
 Facilities wise, KLIA2 is way more advanced than NAIA.
 The first thing that I noticed is the prayer rooms, intended for their Muslim passengers.
 Note that over 61% of Malaysians follow the Islam religion.
 Among their facilities that are not available in NAIA are the baby rooms, bus services, security pass counter, train services, storage & locking services, and massage chairs.
-You can also take a train to travel between KLIA1 and KLIA2, a necessity that unfortunately, is not available in NAIA.
+You can also take a train to travel between KLIA1 and KLIA2, a necessity that unfortunately, is not available at NAIA.

 One of the best things that I love about this airport is that the WiFi is fast and reliable.
 There are even computer machines that are placed strategically in several places within the airport so if for some reason, you cannot use your mobile phone to access the Internet, you can use these computers for free.
 The boarding gates are also much more organized.
 They are divided into small rooms with seats, and they only open an hour before the departure.
 There are seats, however, outside these boarding gates where travelers can stay and wait.